valderan/simple-logger/docs/en/api_security.md

 1. Call `POST /api/settings/whitelist` as an authenticated admin and add the IP via UI or script.
 2. Or insert the document directly in MongoDB (`db.whitelists.insertOne({ ip: 'X.X.X.X', description: 'Project ABC' })`).

-The new entry appears in the cache within a minute (cache TTL) or immediately after restarting the API.【F:api/src/api/middlewares/ipWhitelist.ts†L12-L20】
+The new entry appears in the cache within a minute (cache TTL) or immediately after restarting the API.【F:api/src/api/middlewares/ipWhitelist.ts†L12-L20】 Any request handled through `/api/settings/whitelist` also clears the middleware cache so updates take effect instantly.【F:api/src/api/controllers/settingsController.ts†L25-L40】【F:api/src/api/middlewares/ipWhitelist.ts†L39-L43】

+## IP blacklist

+Hard bans are enforced by the [`blacklistGuard`](../../api/src/api/middlewares/blacklistGuard.ts) middleware.
+It runs before the rate limiter and allowlist and checks whether the client IP is stored in the MongoDB `blacklists` collection.
+When a block is active (no expiration or `expiresAt` in the future) the request is rejected with `403 Forbidden`, and a `SECURITY` log entry is written to the `logger-system` project with the reason and requested path.【F:api/src/api/middlewares/blacklistGuard.ts†L8-L37】

+The persistence logic lives in [`blacklist.ts`](../../api/src/api/services/blacklist.ts):

+- every create/update/delete operation calls `writeSystemLog`, providing a full audit trail;【F:api/src/api/services/blacklist.ts†L35-L104】
+- active bans are cached in memory for a minute to avoid hitting the database on every request;【F:api/src/api/services/blacklist.ts†L8-L33】
+- permanent bans keep `expiresAt` as `null`, while temporary ones store the exact expiration timestamp.

+Admins manage the blacklist through `/api/settings/blacklist` (list and create) and `/api/settings/blacklist/{id}` (update, delete).
+Attempting to reuse an IP returns `409 Conflict`, which simplifies error handling on the client side.【F:api/src/api/controllers/settingsController.ts†L42-L107】

 ### Interaction with other locks